 Toilet paper with recycled content has a smaller carbon footprint than traditional toilet paper, producing about one-third of the emissions compared to 100% virgin fiber toilet paper.
 Furthermore, there are two types of recycled content; pre-consumer and post-consumer.
 Pre-consumer recycled content comes from cast-offs and waste from the paper and pulping process, while post-consumer recycled content comes from our recycling programs.
 While both are preferable to virgin fiber, toilet paper made from post-consumer recycled content is the more sustainable choice.
-In the 2021 NRDC Scorecard, only brands with recycled content can score above a "B".
+In the 2021 NRDC Scorecard, only brands with recycled content can score above 500 points, or a "B+".

 If you have read this far, you probably feel the same way we do about ending deforestation caused by paper products, and there are some steps that you can take to help usher the world towards a more sustainable future.